Vision (Timely Comics): Fictional character biography

 The Golden Age Vision, also known as Aarkus, is an alien law enforcement officer from a dimension called Smokeworld.
-While Aarkus is looking for a suitable place to exile a prisoner, he is accidentally contacted by an Earth scientist named Markham Erickson.
+While Aarkus is looking for a suitable place to exile a prisoner, he is accidentally contacted by Earth scientist Markham Erickson.
 Leaving the prisoner on the planet Jupiter, Aarkus accepts Erickson's invitation to fight crime on Earth.
 Aarkus does so for several years, although during World War II he is briefly manipulated by the Axis powers into fighting the Allies.
 The superhero team the Invaders help Aarkus realize his mistake.

-A simulacrum of the Vision was temporarily created by Rick Jones, along with those of the Blazing Skull, the Fin, and the Golden Age Angel and Patriot, to aid the superhero team the Avengers during the Kree-Skrull War.
+In The Avengers #97 (March 1972), Rick Jones summons Vision, among other Golden Age heroes, to assist the Avengers during the Kree–Skrull War.

 A later story presents the character as inhabiting the sewers under New York, taking care of a Cosmic Cube that is feeding off the feelings of people affected by the death of Captain America.
 Following a period in which he traveled through time, he is seen with the newly resurrected Toro.
 He plays a supporting role in 2012's X-Men: Legacy, first opposing and later aiding main character Legion.
 During the story, he falls into a coma and is confined to the medical wing of the Jean Grey School for Higher Learning.

-After awaking from his coma, Aarkus is approached by the Winter Soldier for help in getting the surviving members of the Invaders to the Kree home world to rescue Namor.
-The story presents events from World War II, portraying Aarkus as erasing the memories of the Invaders (with their consent) in order to hide the location of an ancient Kree weapon called the God's Whisper, that had granted Baron von Strucker the power to control gods.
-The Invaders then attack Kree in order to free Namor and recover the weapon.
+After waking from his coma, Aarkus is approached by the Winter Soldier for help in getting the surviving members of the Invaders to the Kree home world to rescue Namor.
+The story presents events from World War II, portraying Aarkus as erasing the memories of the Invaders (with their consent) to hide the location of an ancient Kree weapon called the God's Whisper, that had granted Baron von Strucker the power to control gods.
+The Invaders then attack Kree to free Namor and recover the weapon.
 A later story presents Aarkus as working with the Eternals on using the God's Whisper to manipulate Galactus.